-We are currently marketing approximately 10,400 vacant beds at six of our U.S. Secure Services and at three of our Reentry Services idle facilities to potential customers.
-The annual net carrying cost of our idle facilities in 2022 is estimated to be \$21.8 million including depreciation expense of \$12.3 million.
-As of March 31, 2022, these nine facilities had a combined net book value of \$272.4 million.
+We are currently marketing 10,361 vacant beds at seven of our U.S. Secure Services and at two of our Reentry Services idle facilities to potential customers.
+The annual net carrying cost of our idle facilities in 2022 is estimated to be \$21.8 million, including depreciation expense of \$12.3 million.
+As of June 30, 2022, these nine facilities had a combined net book value of \$272.6 million.
 We currently do not have any firm commitment or agreement in place to activate the remaining facilities.
 Historically, some facilities have been idle for multiple years before they received a new contract award.
 These idle facilities are included in the U.S. Secure Services and Reentry Services segments.
 The per diem rates that we charge our clients often vary by contract across our portfolio.
-However, if the nine remaining idle facilities were to be activated using our U.S. Secure Services and Reentry Services average per diem rates in 2022 (calculated as the U.S. Secure Services and Reentry Services revenue divided by the number of U.S. Secure Services and Reentry Services mandays) and based on the average occupancy rate in our facilities through March 31, 2022, we would expect to receive incremental annualized revenue of approximately \$260 million and an annualized increase in earnings per share of approximately \$0.30 to \$0.35 per share based on our average operating margins.
+However, if the nine remaining idle facilities were to be activated using our U.S. Secure Services and Reentry Services revenue divided by the number of U.S. Secure Services and Reentry Services mandays) and based on the average occupancy rate in our facilities through June 30, 2022, we would expect to receive incremental annualized revenue of approximately \$270 million and an annualized increase in earnings per share of approximately \$0.30 to \$0.35 per share based on our average operating margins.